 - Improved business continuity and disaster recovery (42%)

 When it comes to a data center strategy, there is no “right” approach.
 Every corporation is unique and places emphasis on different benefits and risks.
-Understanding the available options and the burdens of CapEx and OpEx approaches can help you better plan for the future and appropriately align your data center infrastructure strategy with real organization needs and priorities.
+For more CapEx vs. OpEx examples, in-depth information on data centers, and the latest trends in the industry, subscribe to the Evoque Blog.